faviq/faviq/README.md

 - `id` (string): an identifier for the unique claim.
 - `claim` (string): a claim. the claims are all lowercased since the questions from NQ-Open and AmbigQA are all low-cased.
 - `label` (string): factuality of the claim which is either 'SUPPORTS' or 'REFUTES'.

+As additional resources, we provide `positive_evidence` and `negative_evidence` associated with each claim, that could be useful for training baselines (e.g. training DPR).
 - `positive_evidence` (dictionary): the top passage that contains the answer to the original question which is retrieved from querying the original question to TF-IDF.
    - id (string): id of the positive passage mapped to the [wikipedia dump file](#Resource).
    - title (string): title of the positive passage.